ucsd-zhl135/cse15l-lab-reports/week9/index.md

 As expected, cur is "amogus\n", since we didn't add the current value to it yet.
 And the query value is "sus", query name is "s".
 After stepping, cur becomes "amogus\nsus\n" as expected.

 ![amogussus](amogussus.png)

+So, using JDB, we found that the StringServer is working as expected.